osandadeshan/markdown-quiz-generator/README.md

 ### Installation
 Once `python` and `pip` are installed, simply run `install.bat`, this batch file will simply install the required packages.

-If you want to do it manually, simply run (within the application already downloaded): / `python -m pip install -r requirements.txt`
+If you want to do it manually, simply run (within the application already downloaded): <br>
+`python -m pip install -r requirements.txt`

 ### Generate quizzes